kaifishr/kaifishr.github.io/_posts/2020-12-12-adaptive-learning-rate-method.md

 ## Experiments

-Now we want to performe some experiments that allow us to compare popular gradient descent optimization algorithms such as Gradient Descent (GD), Gradient Descent with Momentum (GDM), Nestrov Accelerated Gradient (NAG), and Adam with and without the parameters-wise adaptive learning rate.
+Now we want to perform some experiments that allow us to compare popular gradient descent optimization algorithms such as Gradient Descent (GD), Gradient Descent with Momentum (GDM), Nestrov Accelerated Gradient (NAG), and Adam with and without the parameters-wise adaptive learning rate.
 Optimizers equipped with an adaptive learning rate method are marked by a plus sign (GD+, GDM+, NAG+, Adam+).

-To better understand the behaviour of these methods we can visualize the gradient descent using a popular test function (see also [here][test_functions] for more such functions) for optimization algorithms such as Beale's function:
+To better understand the behavior of these methods we can visualize the gradient descent using a popular test function (see also [here][test_functions] for more such functions) for optimization algorithms such as Beale's function:

  $$f(x,y) = (1.5 - x + xy)^2 + (2.25 - x + xy^2)^2 + (2.625 - x + xy^3)^2$$

 Beale's function has a global minimum at $$(x,y)=(3,0.5)$$ which is indicated by a black star in the results section.

-In order to determine an optimal learning rate $$\eta$$ as well as the hyperparameter $$\alpha$$ for each optimizers, a grid search was performed beforehand.
+In order to determine an optimal learning rate $$\eta$$ as well as the hyperparameter $$\alpha$$ for each optimizer, a grid search was performed beforehand.
 The optimal hyperparameter is determined by how fast the global minimum is reached.
-To meassure the speed of convergence of different optimizers I used a loss function that is defined by the Euclidean distance to the global minimum.
+To measure the speed of convergence of different optimizers I used a loss function that is defined by the Euclidean distance to the global minimum.

 | Hyperparameter | GD | GD+ | GDM | GDM+ | NAG | NAG+ | Adam | Adam+ |
 |----------------|----|-----|-----|------|-----|------|------|-------|